Aniket25042003/ScholarAI/README.md

 ### 🧠 LLM Backend

-These agents are powered by **Google's Gemini model**, which enables contextual reasoning, summarization, and strategy generation.
+These agents are powered by **Google's Gemini model**, which enables contextual reasoning, context understanding, and strategy generation.

 ---